Scotland at the Commonwealth Games: Flag and victory anthem

 During the Commonwealth Games, Team Scotland use the national flag of Scotland, The Saltire, as their visual identification flag.
 From 2010 onwards, Scotland has used "Flower of Scotland" as the victory anthem.
 This replaces "Scotland the Brave" which was used at previous between 1958 and 2006.
 Prior to 1958, "Scots Wha Hae" was used.
 The new anthem was chosen in January 2010 by athletes that had been selected to participate in the 2010 games.
 The shortlist of anthems also included "Scotland the Brave", "Loch Lomond" and "Highland Cathedral".

 Host nation

-Scotland has hosted the main Commonwealth Games three times – 1970 and 1986 were both hosted in Edinburgh, whilst the 2014 edition of the games were held in Glasgow.
-The 2026 games will be hosted in Glasgow, taking the total number of times Scotland has hosted the games to four.
+Scotland has hosted the main Commonwealth Games four times – 1970 and 1986 were both hosted in Edinburgh, whilst the 2014 and 2026 editions of the games were held in Glasgow.
 Edinburgh also hosted the inaugural Commonwealth Youth Games in 2000.

 Commonwealth Games council and member governing bodies

 The Commonwealth Games Council for Scotland (CGCS) is the national sporting organisation responsible for entering a Scottish team in the Commonwealth Games and the Commonwealth Youth Games.
 It is also responsible for organising bids for hosting the Commonwealth Games.
 The CGCS headquarters is at Airthrey Castle, on the campus of the University of Stirling.

 Membership of the CGCS consists of representatives of the governing bodies predominantly of sports in the Commonwealth Games programme although membership is open to wider organisations such as Scottish Disability Sport sharing CGS values: